R3tr0bs/ZTE-F601-Bezeq-Firmware-Research/README.md

 ### 🚦 Let's Go!

-Like every good researcher who gets their hands on a binary file, the first step is unleashing the ultimate secret weapon: `binwalk` — the digital equivalent of shaking a Christmas present to guess what’s inside.
+Like every good researcher who gets their hands on a binary file, the first step is unleashing the ultimate secret weapon: `binwalk` — the digital equivalent of shaking a mall Santa Clause for not getting the pink scooter you asked for at the last 23 years hoping it will fall out of his small pocket(thanks for nothing Santa).

 ```bash
 binwalk F601_V6.0.1P1T12_UPGRADE_BOOTLDR.bin